cu-mkp/edition-webpages/docs/about.md

 **Eugene S. Ferguson Award** by the Society for the History of Technology for outstanding and original reference work that supports future scholarship in the history of technology.
 Awarded to the Project in October 2019.

+**The Digital Innovation Award** by the Renaissance Society of America for excellence in digital projects that support the study of the Renaissance (1300–1700).
+Awarded to the Edition in 2022.

 <!-- =========== CONTACT =========== -->
 ## Contact